 The emphasis on mixing and matching, plus the maximalist, and the idea of embracing patterns might give more homeowners a reason to try going for classical interior design.
 When it comes to classical style, comfort is regarded highly and taken into account.

-This is characterised by prioritising comfort in formal settings.
+This is characterized by prioritizing comfort in formal settings.
 You get plush accents, fancy woodwork, thick and gilded frames, heavy drapes.
 All of it is coupled with symmetry, simplicity, and sophistication.

 #5 Country Style Interior Design

-Country style interior design emphasises comfort a lot too, but in a different direction compared to classical.
-Where the latter gives off the vibe that you take comfort in the lush interior decoration, country style encourages people to embrace the natural side of life.
+Country style interior design emphasizes comfort a lot too, but in a different direction compared to classical.
+Where the latter gives off the vibe that you take comfort in the lush interior decoration, country-style encourages people to embrace the natural side of life.